KasiaKaz14/Personal-Portfolio/README.md

 ## 💡 Key Features

-- **Dynamic Theme Switcher**: Allows users to switch between Polish and English seamlessly.
-(It will appear in the future)
+- **Dynamic Theme Switcher**: Users can choose the light or dark theme of the website.
 - **Contact Form**: Users can send me messages directly through the website.
 - **Responsive Design**: At the moment there is a desktop version, but I am going to add a version for tablet and mobile.
 Be patient!